bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Creates a dictionary with the unique values of a list as keys and their frequencies as the values.
+### Creates a dictionary with the unique values of a list as keys and their frequencies as the values

 -   Use `collections.defaultdict()` to store the frequencies of each unique element.
 -   Use `dict()` to return a dictionary with the unique elements of the list as keys and their frequencies as the values.

 ```py
 from collections import defaultdict